Poem-5 A Legend of the Northland, 9th-Eng

 Ans.
 A woodpecker

 Ans.
-Keeps boring the trees for food
+Keeps boring and boring into the dry wood for food

 2. How does the woodpecker get her food?